• Skip to primary navigation

 If you start to plan for Christmas early you can avoid a lot of Christmas stress.
 It only takes a small amount of time each month to be ready by the time the holidays are here.

-mug of hot cocoa and holiday to-do list
+hot cocoa on table with holiday to-do list

-Christmas stress is often caused by feeling rushed to get everything done.
+Christmas stress is often caused by feeling rushed to get everything done at the last minute.
 You have presents to buy, a house to decorate, food to cook, parties to attend, and so much more.

-We end up so busy with the stuff we end up not enjoying Christmas.
+We end up so busy with the stuff that we are often unable to enjoy the Christmas season.
 Planning ahead for Christmas helps reduce this stress and gives us more time during the holiday season to actually enjoy it.

 How early you start is up to you but the earlier the better!